-- Staple (top left corner) all Compliance Sheets of the same area (see above for area explanation) together and in numerical order. - Place all Collection Form Worksheets in numerical order according to sample number within each area - Staple (top left corner) the Area Accounting form behind the Batch Control Sheet. - Do not fold any forms.
+- Place all Compliance Sheets of the same area (see above for area explanation) together and in numerical order. - Place all Collection Form Worksheets in numerical order according to sample number within each area - Place the Batch Control Sheet on top of the Area Accounting Form. - Do not fold any forms.

-- For each area, place the Batch Control sheet on top followed by the Area Accounting Form (which is stapled to the Batch Control Sheet), then the Compliance Sheets, finally the Collection Form Worksheets. - Place all forms in a large envelope so they do not bend.
+- Do not staple any forms. - For each area, place the Batch Control sheet on top followed by the Area Accounting Form, then the Compliance Sheets, and finally the Collection Form Worksheets. - Place all forms in a large envelope so they do not bend.